Meal ordering app

 The product:

-The restaurant app is made for local customers and working people who lack the time or ability to prepare a dinner for a family.
+A mobile app designed for local customers and working adults who lack the time or ability to prepare a family dinner.
+The goal was to make ordering meals fast, intuitive, and convenient.

 Project duration: